chelseakomlo/mls-architecture/draft-ietf-mls-architecture.md

 * A directory server which provides the key for a given identity (presumably this connection is secured via some form of transport security such as TLS).
+===
+Say that the client must be assured of their connection to the directory service as being authentic.
+===

-The MLS protocol assumes a signature keypair for authentication of messages.
+The MLS protocol assumes a signature keypair for authentication of
+===
+"The MLS protocol assumes each user maintains a signature keypair for for which they use to provide an authentication value along with the message for which they send to other users.
+===
+messages.
 It is important to note that this signature keypair might be the identity keypair directly, or a different signature keypair for which the the public key has been for example signed by the identity